satyakisikdar/CNRG/README.md

   - Reducing large graphs to small supergraphs: a unified approach
   - <a href="https://people.csail.mit.edu/jshun/6886-s18/papers/Liu2018.pdf">Graph Summarization: A Survey</a>
   - <a href="http://reports-archive.adm.cs.cmu.edu/anon/anon/usr/ftp/2015/CMU-CS-15-126.pdf">Exploring and Making Sense of Large Graphs</a>
-  - Perseus: an interactive large-scale graph mining and visualization tool
+  - <a href="http://www.vldb.org/pvldb/vol8/p1924-koutra.pdf">Perseus: an interactive large-scale graph mining and visualization tool</a>
-  - <a href="http://www.vldb.org/pvldb/vol8/p1924-koutra.pdf">Optimizing hierarchical visualizations with the minimum description length principle</a>
+  - <a href="http://vialab.science.uoit.ca/wp-content/papercite-data/pdf/ver2017.pdf">Optimizing hierarchical visualizations with the minimum description length principle</a>
 - **Possible experiments**
   - Planting cliques and other well known structures and adding variable noise to test recoverability
 - Stretch out current method with graphs - real and with planted partitions